 Admiral James Stavridis

-Admiral James Stavridis is an Operating Executive focused on advising Carlyle’s executive team and investment professionals on geopolitical and national security issues.
+Admiral James Stavridis is Vice Chair, Global Affairs and Managing Director, focused on advising Carlyle’s executive team and investment professionals on geopolitical and national security issues.

-Admiral Stavridis earned his PhD in international relations and his MA in law and diplomacy from the Fletcher School at Tufts University, and he is a graduate of the U.S. Naval Academy at Annapolis.
-Admiral Stavridis is Chair of the Board of Counselors at McLarty Associates, a monthly columnist for TIME Magazine and Chief International Security Analyst for NBC News.
-He is the author of nine books, including “Sailing True North” in 2019.
+Admiral Stavridis earned his PhD in international relations and his MA in law and diplomacy from the Fletcher School at Tufts University, and he is an honors graduate of the U.S. Naval Academy at Annapolis.
+Admiral Stavridis is the 14th Chair of the Board of Trustees at the Rockefeller Foundation.
+He is also a weekly columnist for Bloomberg Opinion, a contributing editor at TIME magazine, and Chief International Security and Diplomacy Analyst for NBC News.
+Admiral Stavridis is the author of ten books, including “Sea Power,” “Sailing True North,” and, most recently, the New York Times bestseller “2034: A Novel of the Next World War.”